"Have fun running through different roads and characters"

 Almost all users were confused about how to use the calendar to check other match date results, therefore they need more information and tips about the results.

-Not everyone could find the wallet section quickly, so they need more context about bank and payment method features
+Not everyone could find the wallet section quickly, so they need more context about bank and payment method features.

 Some users didn't understand the connection between each character and roads, therefore they need more information about each road and character features.